morganesque/ghijklmno/src/jekyll/_posts/2008-12-18-xmas-game-motion-capture.markdown

 snap.draw(video);</pre>
 I'm setting these up the same way as the other one (size-wise) but these don't need to be transparent so the third parameter is false and I'm not passing a colour.
 Also you'll notice that I'm callling a function in the second one (<em>snap</em>).
 This is the bitmap which is taking a 'snapshot' of the webcam and which we'll be comparing against later.
 The <strong>draw</strong> function simply copies the visual contents of the <strong>DisplayObject</strong> <em>video</em> into the <strong>BitmapData</strong>.</p>

 <p>The final thing I do in the Document Class constructor is to set an event listener to trigger a function on every frame.
-So let's do that next.</p>
+So let&#8217;s do that next.</p>

 <pre lang="actionscript">addEventListener(Event.ENTER_FRAME, onEnter);</pre>
 <p>Right so we're all set up with our objects in place and a webcam (hopefully) attached to a DisplayObject for showing.
-We've set a function to trigger every frame, this is going to be the place where the motion is actually detected so let's look at that next.</p>
+We&#8217;ve set a function to trigger every frame, this is going to be the place where the motion is actually detected so let&#8217;s look at that next.</p>

 <pre lang="actionscript">public function onEnter(e:Event):void
 {